14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/ocean-breeze-original-candle-1?variant=42443945541713)
     Availability: Available
     Price: $64.95 USD
-- [Amber Noir Original Candle](https://affinatiliving.com/products/amber-noir-original-candle): Amber Noir Original Candle – 10 oz Wrap your space in the deep, sultry scent of our Amber Noir Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance blends warm amber, rich musk, and soft florals for a seductive and luxurious aroma that adds depth and elegance to any room.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a cozy, mysterious ambiance that’s both bold and refined.
-Burn Time – 60–70 Hours
+- [Amber Noir Original Candle](https://affinatiliving.com/products/amber-noir-original-candle): Amber Noir Original Candle – 10 oz Amber Noir is deep, smooth, and alluring.
+Warm amber blends with soft woods and subtle sweetness for a rich, sophisticated scent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Warm AmberMiddle Notes: Dark WoodsBase Notes: Vanilla, Soft Musk Perfect for evenings and cozy nights in, this candle creates a warm, elegant atmosphere with lasting depth.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:19Z
+  Updated: 2025-12-16T12:51:18Z
   Vendor: Affinati
   Product Type:
   Availability: Available